navigation

 Besides, the database server uses one and the same line as a database name, username and password, which also matches the service ch4ng3.org.

-Having detected the database port as a result of network scanning, the Red Team was able to brute-force the login and password to the database.
+Having detected the database port as a result of network scanning, the red team was able to brute-force the login and password to the database.
 It then executed an SQL statement below, which returned all user phone numbers with flags inside:

 SELECT phone FROM users WHERE phone LIKE 'Polygon%'